-A thriving community with homegrown businesses, Lostwithi has a wide range of firms calling it home.
-For example, home removals Cornwall has a high demand for, have a base here in Right Move of Lostwithiel, delivering through the UK and France.
+A thriving community with homegrown businesses, Lostwithiel has a wide range of firms calling it home.
+One business that began life in the town has just relocated, now providing house removals in Wiltshire, still delivering through the UK and France.

 Isles of Scilly